 - Adjustable fit with a 360+ strap system

-This model is an updated version of previous STX arm guards, and STX has put in the work to upgrade this guard wherever possible.
+This model is an updated version of the popular Stallion 500 Arm Guards, and STX has put in the work to upgrade this guard wherever possible.

 The biggest upgrade is in the material.
 HD2 foam is a leap forward from the previous model’s construction, sporting a lighter weight without sacrificing protection.
 The center pad employs Hex Pro material over the HD2 foam to promote greater flexibility at the elbow.